EyeLoveKnots

 Find the free crochet pattern instructions below, or purchase a printer-friendly, ad-free PDF on Ravelry by clicking here.

-This post contains affiliate links for WeCrochet.
+This post contains affiliate links for WeCrochet, Etsy and Amazon.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!

-I was so excited when Christine from Sweet Potato 3 reached out to me to be a part of this year’s Crochet Cancer Challenge.
+I was so excited when Christine from Sweet Potato 3 reached out to me to be a part of the 2021 Crochet Cancer Challenge.
 You may or may not know that EyeLoveKnots was named in honor of my family members that have been affected by Retinoblastoma, and as children, so I wanted to combine both of those into one design.
 Find out more about “EyeLoveKnots” and Retinoblastoma on my About Me page.

 This Striped Dylan Claire Beanie features stripes of white to represent Retinoblastoma Awareness, and gold to represent Childhood Cancer Awareness.

 I need to give a big shout out to WeCrochet for supplying me with the two skeins to complete this project.
 I picked WeCrochet Swish Yarn.
 It’s 100% superwash merino wool, but it’s so soft and not itchy, and it’s so cozy, it feels like it’s giving you a big hug.
 It’s also machine washable, which adds piece of mind.
-If you can’t do wool, WeCrochet Brava is a good alternative.

 Please visit with Christine at Sweet Potato 3 to get all the details for this Crochet Cancer Challenge, download free printable tags for your beanies, and get the schedule for each free pattern including her beautiful Colors of Courage Beanie.

-If you would like a PDF version of this post, you may get one through either my EyeLoveKnots Etsy Shop, Ravelry or LoveCrafts Shop for a small fee.
+After 11/03/25 or for non-subscribers, if you would like a PDF version of this post, you may get one through either my Etsy Shop, Ravelry Shop or LoveCrafts Shop for a small fee.
 This fee is to compensate for the views lost when you no longer need to return to the blog to for the information, as you will have your own copy.
 Plus!
 It helps fund supplies for new projects to share with you!
+In a hurry?
+Pin this for later when you have more time.

 Save this to Your Favorites On: AllFreeCrochet, FaveCrafts, Crochet Pattern Bonanza, Cheap Thrifty Living, DIYideaCenter, AllFreeHolidayCrafts